Safe working load (SWL) is commonly referred to as the maximum lifting capacity of mechanical handling and lifting equipment.

 Depending on the applicable terminology, the information that states safe load limits should always be found on the equipment and accessories itself.
 This is to allow the equipment operator or equipment wearer to review the information before operation to ensure safe practices can be followed.

-For any lifting or handling equipment manufactured by Metreel, we also display the SWL on our product pages.
+For any lifting or handling equipment manufactured by Metreel, we also display the safe working load (SWL) on our product pages.

 For instance, our Jib Cranes can boast a maximum SWL of 1,000kg depending on the model selected.
 Safe load limit information is also printed onto the equipment itself so that the information is constantly available to review.